Siftah/get_iplayer/installation.md

 Some Linux/Unix distributions have get_iplayer packages in their software repositories.
 These packages are installed using the package manager provided with the Linux/Unix distribution.
 If get_iplayer is not packaged for your system, use the [manual installation procedure](#linux-manual) above.

 Installing a packaged version of get_iplayer will automatically install other required applications and libraries, including Perl modules and external programs.  get_iplayer is packaged differently for different systems, so some components may require separate installation using your package manager.
-The instructions below attempt to cover installation of all required and optional components.
+The instructions below cover installation of both required and optional components to enable all get_iplayer functionality.

-**NOTE:** The instructions below cover Linux/Unix distributions known to have working get_iplayer 2.82 packages at the time get_iplayer 2.83 was released..
-If the installation process for any of these Linux/Unix distributions has changed, please either edit this wiki page or post corrections to the [get_iplayer mailing list](http://lists.infradead.org/mailman/listinfo/get_iplayer).
+**NOTE:** These instructions cover Linux/Unix distributions known to have working get_iplayer 2.82 packages at the time get_iplayer 2.83 was released.
+If the installation process for any of these Linux/Unix distributions has changed, or you wish to add a new distribution, please either edit this wiki page or post corrections to the [get_iplayer mailing list](http://lists.infradead.org/mailman/listinfo/get_iplayer).

 <a name="linux-package-debian"></a>
 #### Debian